sygmaprotocol/docs/docs/02-sygma-sdk/05-Examples/01-nodeJS-example.md

 const ERC20_TOKEN_SYMBOL = "ERC20LRTest";
 ```

+#### Create `assetTransfer` object

-Now we create a function that will return an `assetTransfer` object.
-This is the object that we are going to use to make the transfer between `goerli` and `sepolia`
+Now, we create a function that will return an `assetTransfer` object.
+This is the object that we are going to use to make the transfer between `Goerli` and `Sepolia`.
+Paste in the following snippet into the `transfer.ts` file:

 ```ts
 // transfer.ts